pliew/generator-shopify-react-appsync/generators/app/templates/README.md

 ## Deployment Order

-You need to deploy the services in the following order:
+You need to deploy the backend services in the following order:

+* Cognito
 * AppSync
 * Shopify